 Last Name: First: Middle:

-Date of Birth: / / Social Security #: · · · · · · · · · · · · · · · · · · ·
+Date of Birth: / / Social Security #:

 Driver's License #: State: Exp.
-Date:
+Date: / /

 Department: Building:

-state, county, and federal courts, ner employers, credit agencies, education military services, and persons to release his form has been filed.
-This releases the above information. information they may hav e about me to the
+I authorize all corporations, former employers, credit agencies, educational institutions, law enforcement agencies, city, state, county, and federal courts, military services, and persons to release information they may have about me to the person or company with which this form has been filed.
+This releases the aforesaid parties from any liability and responsibility for collecting the above information.

-Signature Date: / /
+Signature Date: / ' I 1 -